Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Introduction

-Pancake ice is the assembly of pancake-shaped ice bodies of diameters ranging from 30 centimeters to 3 meters, which populate, during ice formation, the outer fringes of the MIZ \cite{doble03,doble15}.
-It usually comes as a component of so-called grease-pancake ice (GPI), i.e. pancake ice embedded in a dense slurry of ice crystals, called grease ice.
+The focus of the present paper is the modification of ocean wave propagation produced by ice bodies much smaller than a wavelength, in particular pancake-ice.
+Pancake-ice is the assembly of pancake-shaped ice bodies of diameters ranging from 30 centimeters to 3 meters, which populate, during ice formation, the outer fringes of the MIZ \cite{doble03,doble15}.
+It usually comes as a component of so-called grease-pancake ice (GPI), i.e. pancake-ice embedded in a dense slurry of ice crystals, called grease ice.

-As grease ice is itself a strongly viscous medium, a natural strategy has been from the beginning to treat the mixture as a viscous continuum \cite{keller98}.
-Over the years various extension of the viscous model have been proposed: from the inclusion of a viscoelastic component in the ice response \cite{wang10}, to taking into account possible turbulent effects in the water under the ice \cite{decarolis02}, to treating pancakes as an individual layer separate from grease ice \cite{desanti17}.
+Grease ice is a strongly viscous medium, which is usually treated as a viscous continuum \cite{keller98}.
+Over the years various extensions of the viscous model have been proposed, such as the inclusion of viscoelasticity in the ice response \cite{wang10,chen19} and of turbulent effects in the water under the ice \cite{decarolis02}, and the treatment of pancakes as an individual layer separate from grease ice \cite{desanti17}.

 Providing a microscopic explanation for the effective viscosity of GPI, however, has proven problematic.
 This is reflected in the wide variation of the values of the parameter required to fit different experimental data sets \cite{cheng2017calibrating,de2018ocean}.
 The difficulty is compounded by recent observations \cite{decarolis21,sutherland19,doble15,li2017rollover} that most viscous layer models require an effective viscosity dependent on the ice thickness to fit available experimental data.
-The possibility that an intensive quantity such as (an effective) viscosity depend on a macroscopic quantity such as the ice layer thickness casts doubts on whether GPI could be treated as a simple viscous medium.
+The possibility that an intensive quantity such as the ice viscosity depends on a macroscopic quantity such as the ice layer thickness casts doubts on whether GPI could be treated as a simple viscous medium.
 Besides, there are situations in which pancakes (or other forms of multi-year small scale or brash ice) float in low-viscosity grease-ice-free water \cite{thomson18}.